edjmacedo/linuxSeverConfiguration/README.md

 3. reload SSH using `sudo /etc/init.d/ssh restart`
 4. Login from your local machine to instance using SSH connection

-	`ssh -i [privateKeyFilename] grader@18.219.75.94`
+	`ssh -i [privateKeyFilename] grader@18.219.75.216`

 ## Update distribution with apt-get

 	sudo apt update
 	sudo apt upgrade

-## Change the SSH port to 2200
+## Change the SSH port to 2200 and deny root login
 1. Use `sudo vim /etc/ssh/sshd_config`, search by `Port` and update to `2200`.
+2. In PermitRootLogin, update value to `no`
-2. Reload SSH using `sudo /etc/init.d/ssh restart`
+3. Reload SSH using `sudo /etc/init.d/ssh restart`
-3. In next SSH connection use it will be necessary pass port parameter:
+4. In next SSH connection use it will be necessary pass port parameter:

 ```
-ssh -i [privateKeyFilename] grader@18.219.75.94 -p 2200
+ssh -i [privateKeyFilename] grader@18.219.75.216 -p 2200
 ```

 ## Configure the Uncomplicated Firewall (UFW)